chromium/ballista/docs/design_notes.md

 thing it has going for it is it works right now!
 But how well does it solve the Share use case, and how can we build on it?

-Firstly, this is Android-only, and not a web standard, and that's similar to Web Activities for Firefox.
+Firstly, this is Android-only, and not a web standard.
 Could we generalize it and standardize?
 In its current form, I think it's a bit too tightly coupled with Android; for example, it directly uses Android intent names and package names (like `com.google.zxing.client.android`).
 Also, it has some abilities that I consider outside the scope of Ballista, like being able to directly launch a specific native application.
 These sort of things don't belong in a web standard because they rely too much on the host operating system.

 OK, what if we start from scratch, but take inspiration from intent:// URIs.
 What if we invent an action:// URI that isn't Android-specific, as Paul Kinlan